AdaCore/spark2014/docs/lrm/source/packages.rst

-A type is said to be *effectively volatile* if it is either a volatile type, an array type whose Volatile_Component aspect is True, or an array type whose component type is effectively volatile.
-An *effectively volatile object* is a volatile object or is of an effectively volatile type.
+A type is said to be *effectively volatile* if it is either a volatile type, an array type whose Volatile_Component aspect is True, or an array type whose component type is effectively volatile, a protected type, or a descendant of the type Ada.Synchronous_Task_Control.Suspension_Object.
+An *effectively volatile object* is a volatile object or an object of an effectively volatile type.

 External state is an effectively volatile object or a state abstraction which represents one or more effectively volatile objects (or it could be a null state